 In the early 2000s, Slinger moved onto digital collage.
 A digital reprint of an original portrait of the artist, taken by the renowned French photographer Mayotte Magnus in 1977, will also be on view.
 Bright red, Slinger poses as Red Dakini (or Vajrayogini), the tantric, fully enlightened version of the female Buddha.
 The work is as contemporary today as when it was taken, with its wild, mythic and sensual appeal reaching across both time and medium.

-Penny Slinger will be in conversation with acclaimed writer and art critic Hettie Judah at 10.30am on Saturday 29 June as part of Mayfair Art Weekend.
-The event is free and open to the public, but booking is essnetial.
+Penny Slinger will be in conversation with writer and art critic Hettie Judah on Saturday 29 June as part of Mayfair Art Weekend 2019.
+A light breakfast will be served from 10am, with the talk beginning at 10.30am.
+The event is free and open to the public, but spaces are limited.
 Please email firstname.lastname@example.org to book your spot.

-Tantric yoga sessions will be held at the gallery on the occasion of the exhibition every weekend throughout the show, beginning on Sunday 30 June at 11am, with remaining sessions taking place every Saturday at 11am until 17 August.
-Sessions will be provided by a qualified instructor and the cost of each class is £5.
-No booking required, spots available on a first-come, first-served basis.
-Yoga mats will be provided.
-For more information, please contact email@example.com.
+Tantric yoga sessions will be held at the gallery every weekend throughout the exhibition.
+The first session will take place on Sunday 30 June, with following sessions every Saturday until 17 August.
+All classes start at 11am and will be guided by a qualified instructor.
+The cost of each class is £10 and advanced booking is required.

 Out of the Shadows, a documentary by acclaimed writer and director Richard Kovitch, documents Penny Slinger’s life from the grey suburbs of Surrey to the art scenes of London, New York, Tokyo and Los Angeles.
 The film will be screened at the Institute of Contemporary Arts (ICA) in London at 6.30pm on Saturday 29 June, with further tour dates around the UK listed below: